Broken Arrow

 District-Level NCES Analysis

-BROKEN ARROW operates 27 public schools serving 20,115 students, placing it in the mid-size range in Oklahoma.
-The school portfolio breaks down into 19 other, 5 middle, 2 high, 1 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 20,020 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Tulsa County County.
+Broken Arrow operates 27 public schools serving 20,115 students, placing it in the mid-size range in Oklahoma.
+The school portfolio breaks down into 19 combined, 5 middle, 2 high, 1 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Tulsa County.

-Academic infrastructure includes 2 of 27 schools offering Advanced Placement (38 AP courses district-wide), a 503:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 20.6% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 2 of 27 schools offering Advanced Placement (38 AP courses district-wide), a 503:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 20.6% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 45.6% White, 20.6% Hispanic or Latino, 6.3% African American across the district's schools.
+Its most demographically mixed campus is Country Lane Intermediate Es, with a diversity index of 75.1/100.

-Broken Arrow Hs accounts for 24.0% of all BROKEN ARROW student enrollment
+Broken Arrow Hs accounts for 23.9% of all Broken Arrow student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means BROKEN ARROW-wide averages can mask substantial variation outside the dominant entity.
+That concentration means Broken Arrow-wide averages can mask substantial variation outside the dominant entity.
 Grade band: high.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data